-The nearest golf course to La Marina is at the small town of Ciudad Quesada which has it’s own golf course called La Marquesa golf and country club.
+The nearest golf course to La Marina is at the small town of Ciudad Quesada which has its own golf course called La Marquesa golf and country club.
 Further south are a few golf courses nearby including La Finca golf course, the Royal Campoamor golf club, Las Ramblas de Orihuela golf club and Villamartin golf club.

 Hotels in Santa Pola include the Hotel Restaurant Polamar which is located on the Calle Astilleros, the three star Hotel Summa Stella Maris which is located on the Avenida de Zaragoza, the four star Hotel Patilla which is located on the Calle Elche, the four star Hotel JM Santa Pola which is located on the Carretera Alicante Cartagena, for the budget conscious Hostal Picola which is located on the Calle Alicante and the Golf Santa Pola which is located on the Ronda Norte de Santa Pola.

-Rates are available from twenty nine Euros a night and some more budget friendly hotels include the one star Quatre Llunes, Hotel Michel and Arenales Playa.
+Rates are available from twenty nine euros a night and some more budget friendly hotels include the one star Quatre Llunes, Hotel Michel and Arenales Playa.

 Running down the coast to the south of Santa Pola are the beaches of Gran Playa (the main beach of Santa Pola), Pinet Beach, La Gola Beach, Playa Lisa Beach and Tamarit Beach.

-Most of the beaches of Santa Pola are very wide and so you can always find a bit of space even in the height of summer. there are lots of space for playing beach football and beach volleyball.
+Most of the beaches of Santa Pola are very wide and so you can always find a bit of space even in the height of summer.
+There are lots of space for playing beach football and beach volleyball.

-Excursions & Days Out
+Excursions and Days Out

-If you are going to a holiday to Santa Pola, here are some of our ideas for tourist excursions so you make the most of your trip to the Santa Pola on the Costa Blanca South:
+If you are going on a holiday to Santa Pola, here are some of our ideas for tourist excursions so you make the most of your trip to the Santa Pola on the Costa Blanca South:

 1. From Santa Pola go inland to the town of Elche (Elx) famous for its palms.